connexcs/docs/customer-ratecard.md

 ## Refreshing the list

-Rate cards list can be refreshed by simply clicking on the Refresh button.
+The Rate Card list can be refreshed by simply clicking on the Refresh button.

-## Uploading a file

-Users can upload a file by clicking on the Upload File button and browse the desired file.

 ## Deleting the Customer Rate Card

-Users can also delete the customer rate card by simply selecting the name from the list and then click the trash icon, which is right next to the Upload File button.
+You can also delete the customer rate card by simply selecting the name from the list and then click the trash icon, which is right next to the Upload File button.

-Note: Users can take any help about the Rate Card by clicking on the button with the sign of “?”.
+Note: Users get help about the Rate Card by clicking on the button with the “?”.

 ## Other functions of the Customer Rate Card section includes: